Work for Racing Welfare

 Application addresses:

-By Post: Clare Ascroft, Racing Welfare, 20a Park Lane, Newmarket, Suffolk, CB8 8QD
+Lissie Mitchell, Racing Welfare, 20b Park Lane, Newmarket, Suffolk, CB8 8QD

 This post is exempt from the Rehabilitation of Offenders Act 1974 and therefore applicants are required to declare: